davide-giacomini/omnidirectional-robot-odometry/README.md

 In the [launch file](src/omnidirectional_robot_odometry/launch/odom.launch) you can also find three different TF static transforms `world` &#10132; `odom`.
 This is because the topic `robot/pose` of the bags refers to the frame `world`, hence we implemented a static translation taking into account the first values of the ground truth.
 In this way, our odometry better overlaps the GT odometry when visualized on `rviz`.
 There are three different transforms because each bag starts from a different position in `world`.

-Below we show the structure of the final TF tree:
+Below I show the structure of the final TF tree:

 <p align="left">
     <img src="assets/images/TF-tree.png" style="height:250px;"/>